gnif/LookingGlass/doc/install.rst

 Configure the VM and shared memory, install the IDD in Windows, then install the Linux client.
 The legacy Host page is an alternative for old workflows;
-do not install both Windows producers.
+do not install both Windows servers.

 .. toctree::